 Kehoe to replace Julia Silva on the Crimson Tide coaching staff

-Returning for his second season as an assistant coach for the Alabama women's volleyball program is Ryan Wills.
-In his role with the Crimson Tide, Wills primary responsibilities include working with the middle blockers, installing the passing system, helping with the coordination of the defensive scheme and serving as the camp coordinator.
+Ryan Wills returns for his third season as an assistant coach for the Alabama women's volleyball program in 2013.
+His primary responsibilities include working with the Crimson Tide middle blockers, installing the passing system, helping with the coordination of the defensive scheme and serving as the camp coordinator.

 Before coming to Alabama, Wills was an assistant coach at the University of Tulsa for one season.
-In 2010, he helped the Golden Hurricane post a school record with 31 wins, including winning the school's first ever NCAA Tournament match.
-Tulsa finished the 2010 season with a 31-3 record and was a perfect 20-0 in Conference USA, earning the school's second regular season conference title.
+In 2010, he helped the Golden Hurricane post a school record with 31 wins, including winning the program's first NCAA Tournament match.
+Tulsa finished the 2010 season with a 31-3 record and was 20-0 in Conference USA, earning the school's second regular-season conference title.
 Tulsa ended the season ranked No. 20 in the country in the AVCA Coaches' Poll.

-Prior to his time at Tulsa, he spent two years in California, where he served as Beach Program Director at Mizuno Long Beach Volleyball Club and coached two teams for the club.
-He also served as a volunteer coach for the UCLA women's volleyball team for two seasons.
+Prior to his time at Tulsa, Wills spent two years in California, where he served as Beach Program Director at Mizuno Long Beach Volleyball Club and coached two teams for the club.
+He also was a volunteer coach for the UCLA women's volleyball team for two seasons.

-As the BEACH Team Director and Developer at Mizuno Long Beach Volleyball Club in Long Beach, Calif., Wills organized a sand volleyball program for the club, and in 2009 the program won the inaugural overall club championship for Club Beach Volleyball.
+As the BEACH Team Director and Developer at Mizuno Long Beach Volleyball Club, Wills organized a sand volleyball program for the club, and in 2009 the program won the inaugural national club championship for club beach volleyball.

-As a coach for the Mizuno Long Beach programs, Wills helped one team win a silver medal in the 16 Open Division, a National Championship in the 17 Open division at the Junior Olympics and the Southern California Volleyball Association championship in 2008.
-While at the Mizuno Long Beach Volleyball Club, he earned three Junior Olympic medals in three years, he trained nine girls that received Division I scholarships and had five players earn Junior Olympic All-America honors, including Kellie Culbertson, who was named the Junior Olympic 17 Open division Most Valuable Player.
+As a coach for the Mizuno Long Beach programs, Wills helped one team win a silver medal in the 16 Open Division, a national championship in the 17 Open division at the Junior Olympics and the Southern California Volleyball Association championship in 2008.
+While at the Mizuno Long Beach Volleyball Club, Wills coached his teams to three Junior Olympic medalist finishes in three years, trained nine girls who received Division I scholarships and had five players earn Junior Olympic All-America honors, including Kellie Culbertson, the Junior Olympic 17 open division Most Valuable Player.

-As a student assistant at Tulsa from 2006-08, Wills helped the Golden Hurricane win its first Conference USA regular season title in 2006, and its first C-USA tournament championship and NCAA Tournament appearance in 2007.
-TU compiled a 54-15 record during those two seasons.
+As a student assistant at Tulsa from 2006-08, Wills helped the Golden Hurricane win its first Conference USA regular-season title in 2006, followed by the program's first C-USA tournament championship and NCAA Tournament appearance in 2007.
+Tulsa compiled a 54-15 record during those two seasons.

-Wills graduated from Tulsa in 2008 with a bachelor of science degree in business administration.
-He and his wife, Evyn currently live in Tuscaloosa, Ala.
+Wills graduated from Tulsa in 2008 with a Bachelor of Science degree in business administration.
+He and his wife Evyn currently live in Tuscaloosa.